 Times are tough.
 We’re all feeling the pinch.
-Whether you dream of a champagne-filled night out with the girls, or you wish you could hire a personal trainer, living a glam lifestyle can often be more about your state of mind than reality.
+Whether you dream of a champagne-filled night out with your friends, or you wish you could hire a personal trainer, living a glamorous lifestyle can often be more about your state of mind than reality.

-In this post we’re going to have a look at six simple ways to feel richer than you actually are.
-There’s no get-rich-quick schemes involved here.
+In this post, we’re going to have a look at six simple ways to feel richer than you actually are.
+There are no get-rich-quick schemes involved here.
 Instead, it’s all about your mindset, and how you can make some small changes to feel better off.

 When you set goals and dream big, it’s easy to slip into a mindset that tells you to put your life on hold while you make enough money to afford the lifestyle you desire.

 It’s tempting to imagine the house you’ll have one day, or the gorgeous furniture you’d like to buy for it.
 Then there are the places you will visit one day, those Bolsover cruise and stay packages of your dreams, and the glamorous clothes you’ll wear on those amazing holidays.

 If you continue to fantasise rather than actually live, you will stop yourself from experiencing the pleasure and excitement of the life you have right now.
 If you live in this fantasy, it’s easy to let your actual day-to-day life get dull and dreary, and forget to treat yourself to the simple pleasures and small luxuries that you can actually afford right now.

 I went off to Disney World at Easter.
 Could I afford it?
 Not really.
 Was it a bit rash of me, financially?
 Absolutely.
 But you know what – it was absolutely worth every penny, even if it has left me a bit strapped now.
 Life is for living.
 Don’t forget to enjoy it while you’re saving up!